gpdefilippo/auto-trebuchet/README.md

 ```sh
 python application.py
 ```
-1. A design file (.xlsx) is needed to run your experiement (see example design files in *'auto-trebuchet/designs'*)
+1. A design file (.xlsx) is needed to run your experiment (see example design files in *'auto-trebuchet/designs'*)
-   * For our application we created designs that vary the virtual trebuchet's 'Length of Short Arm', 'Weight of Mass', and 'Release Angle'
+   * For our application we created designs that vary the virtual trebuchets 'Length of Short Arm', 'Weight of Mass', and 'Release Angle'
    * Try to think of a good range for these values that will allow the trebuchet to properly fire and to optimize the height, distance, and time of the object
-   * Input as many iterations of experiements as you like, but always try to find the minimum amount of trials to save time and money
+   * Input as many iterations of experiments as you like, but always try to find the minimum amount of trials to save time and money
 2. Drag and drop your design file until the application
 3. Select web browser to use for automation
 4. If design file is accepted, click 'Run'
 5. Once the design has finished running, download the file by clicking 'Download Results'

 Now that we have the results from the Virtual Trebuchet, you can now analyze the results in JMP.<br>
-Look for which parameters have the greatest impact and see if you can design another experiement to further optimize!<br>
+Look for which parameters have the greatest impact and see if you can design another experiment to further optimize!<br>